SCAI-Lab/ecg_digitization/README.md

 3. Model Training: python files to run the model training
 4. Digitization pipeline: notebooks to digitize single images, or run validation metrics on the test sets

-README files are found within each folder with instructions for running each process and the environment used as different environemnts had to be setup due to compatibility issues
+READ_ME files are found within each folder with instructions for running each process and the environment used as different environemnts had to be setup due to compatibility issues

 ## intermediate_steps.ipynb